Facts About One of the Deadliest Cancers

 - Surgery.
 Surgery may be performed to remove all or part of the pancreas and surrounding tissue, and minimally invasive options are often available.

 - Radiation therapy.
-Through Northwestern Medicine Chicago Proton Center, Northwestern Medicine is the only health system in Illinois that offers proton therapy, which can provide high doses of radiation to the pancreas while sparing surrounding healthy tissues.
+Through Northwestern Medicine Proton Center, Northwestern Medicine is the only health system in Illinois that offers proton therapy, which can provide high doses of radiation to the pancreas while sparing surrounding healthy tissues.